mrexclamationmark/GNU-Linux-Configuration/etc/init.d/README.md

 then go to the console and type rc-update add changemac boot

 Don't forget to set the device name "dev wlan0" (use ifconfig to find out).

+**staticnet**

+To use staticnet (OpenRC service)

+copy staticnet to /etc/init.d/

+set an executable bit on staticnet (chmod +x staticnet)

+then go to the console and type rc-update add staticnet default

+set INTERFACE to your interface (use ifconfig to find out), set SOURCEIP to an IP (192.168.0.1, etc), set DESTINATIONIP to the interfaces ip address of your NAT device (192.168.0.0, etc) this will be the gateway.